Start Printed Page 40770

 Procedures for Processing Fingerprint Checks

-For the purpose of complying with this Order, Licensees shall, using an appropriate method listed in 10 CFR 73.4, submit to the NRC's Division of Facilities and Security, Mail Stop T-6E46, one completed, legible standard fingerprint card (Form FD-258, ORIMDNRCOOOZ) or, where practicable, other fingerprint records for each individual seeking access to Safeguards Information, to the Director of the Division of Facilities and Security, marked for the attention of the Division's Criminal History Check Section.
-Copies of these forms may be obtained by writing the Office of Information Services, U.S. Nuclear Regulatory Commission, Washington, DC 20555-0001, by calling 301-415-7232, or by email to email@example.com.
+For the purpose of complying with this Order, Licensees shall, using an Start Printed Page 40773appropriate method listed in 10 CFR 73.4, submit to the NRC's Division of Facilities and Security, Mail Stop TWB-05B32M, one completed, legible standard fingerprint card (Form FD-258, ORIMDNRC000Z), or where practicable, other fingerprint records for each individual seeking access to Safeguards Information, to the Director of the Division of Facilities and Security, marked for the attention of the Division's Criminal History Program.
+Copies of these forms may be obtained by writing the Office of Information Services, U.S. Nuclear Regulatory Commission, Washington, DC 20555, by calling 630-829-9565, or by email to email@example.com.
 Practicable alternative formats are set forth in 10 CFR 73.4.
 The Licensee shall establish procedures to ensure that the quality of the fingerprints taken results in minimizing the rejection rate of fingerprint cards due to illegible or incomplete cards.

 The NRC will review submitted fingerprint cards for completeness.
 Any Form FD-258 fingerprint record containing omissions or evident errors will be returned to the Licensee for corrections.
 The fee for processing fingerprint checks includes one re-submission if the initial submission is returned by the FBI because the fingerprint impressions cannot be classified.
 The one free re-submission must have the FBI Transaction Control Number reflected on the re-submission.
 If additional submissions are necessary, they will be treated as initial submittals and will require a second payment of the processing fee.